trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   ```nginx
   try_files $uri $uri/ /test/index.html;
   ```

+Valid directives begin with a variable name and then state an argument or series of arguments separated by spaces.

 Directives are organised into groups known as **blocks** or **contexts**.
 Generally, context is a block directive that can have other directives inside braces.
 It appears to be organised in a tree-like structure, defined by sets of brackets - `{` and `}`.